-During 2015 and 2016, I was a visiting professor at Cornell Tech.
+During 2015 and 2016, I was a Visiting Professor at Cornell Tech.
 I was working with colleagues in the Connective Media group where I also taught a graduate course on research methods.
 I am still collaborating with researchers on projects related to location-based connective technologies for urban social practices such as urban navigation as well as anonymous social media practices.

-Between 2012 and 2016 I was an associate professor at Stockholm University, the Department of Computer and System Sciences where I was also the head of the ACT research unit.
+Between 2012 and 2016 I was an Associate Professor at Stockholm University, the Department of Computer and System Sciences where I was also the head of the ACT research unit.
 I was running the LX Lab bringing together researchers and students who are interested in location-based media and location-based experiences, for example for interactive drama and urban exploration.

 At UCSD (2007-2011) I was the Principal Investigator on an NSF funded project: "Transforming Social Science Virtual Organizations".
 I was studying the diverse intellectual practices of social science research and social scientists' use of communication technologies.
 We recently developed TagPad, a tool for interviewing participants and analyzing social science studies.
-It runs on an iPad and can be downloaded for free.
-Go to the information website for more details.

-My research area is human-computer interaction, with particular emphasis on ubiquitous computing.
+My research area is human-computer interaction, with particular emphasis on ubiquitous computing and privacy.
 More specifically my research attempts to uncover the emergent practices and use of state-of-the-art computing technologies, such as mobile applications and social software in their native environment.
 I conceptualize and develop these technologies for further study, and I also study existing ones.
 Most recently I have looked at mobile uses of social media, leading to analyses in privacy perception by users of mobile social media.